-Omega-3s are amazing for supporting our minds, bodies and overall health!
-Maybe you’ve heard about omega-3s but aren’t sure where to get them or why they’re important.
-Below, we’ll answer the biggest questions about omega-3s and cover the top benefits of including them in your diet.
+Omega-3 fatty acids are amazing for supporting our minds, bodies and overall health!
+Maybe you’ve heard about them but aren’t sure where to get them or why they’re important.
+Here we’ll answer the biggest questions about omega-3 fats and cover the top benefits of including them in your diet.

 There are three main types of omega-3 fatty acids: